 We launched the #WhyIMake video campaign to create a platform for makers to tell their own stories, serving both as role models and inspiration for others.
 Short videos showcase stories from prominent makers and invite others to share their own #WhyIMake stories on various social channels.

-Our newest #WhyIMake video features actor, author and woodworker Nick Offerman discussing what Making means to him.
-Previous episodes feature master maker Adam Savage, co-host and executive producer of MythBuster and Atari founder Nolan Bushnell and his family discussing what Making means to them.
+Our newest #WhyIMake video features NASA astronaut Don Pettit discussing what it’s like to be a maker in space.
+Previous episodes feature master maker Adam Savage, co-host and executive producer of MythBusters, Atari founder Nolan Bushnell and his family, as well as actor, author and woodworker Nick Offerman.

 To watch these videos or share your own stories, visit www.WhyIMake.org